-- (1) Except in the case of Mr. Hamilton (see footnote (11)), this column represents RSUs that were awarded in 2017 and vested on December 1, 2019, together with dividend equivalent RSUs credited in respect thereof.
-See "Share-Based Awards Restricted Share Unit Plan for Directors" for more information. - (2) DSUs vest immediately upon grant; however, they may not be redeemed by a director until retirement or upon death.
+(1) This column represents RSUs that were awarded in 2018 and vested on December 1, 2020, together with dividend equivalent RSUs credited in respect thereof.
+See "Share-Based Awards - Restricted Share Unit Plan for Directors" for more information.

+(2) DSUs vest immediately upon grant; however, they may not be redeemed by a director until retirement or upon death.
 Directors may elect to receive 100%, 50% or 0% of their annual cash retainer and other fees as DSUs.
 Directors may also elect to receive their share-based award in the form of DSUs.
 Additional DSUs are credited each quarter corresponding to dividends declared on Common Shares.
-See "Share-Based Awards Deferred Share Unit Plan (Director DSUs)" for more information. - (3) Except in the case of Mr. Hamilton (see footnote (11)), the value of the RSUs shown in this column reflects the amount actually paid to directors for RSUs that vested on December 1, 2019, calculated in accordance with the terms of the RSU Plan by multiplying the number of vested units (including fractional units) by the weighted average closing price of the Common Shares on the TSX during the 15 trading days prior to the vesting date, being \$51.47. - (4) These columns reflect the number and value of DSUs received in lieu of fees earned in 2019, as elected by non-management directors.
+See "Share-Based Awards - Deferred Share Unit Plan (Director DSUs)" for more information.

+(3) The value of the RSUs shown in this column reflects the amount actually paid to directors for RSUs that vested on December 1, 2020, calculated in accordance with the terms of the RSU Plan by multiplying the number of vested units (including fractional units) by the weighted average closing price of the Common Shares on the TSX during the 15 trading days prior to the vesting date, being \$49.89.

+- (4) These columns reflect the number and value of DSUs received in lieu of fees earned in 2020, as elected by non-management directors.
 DSUs are granted in lieu of fees on a quarterly basis and the number of DSUs granted at the end of each quarter is calculated by dividing one-quarter of the annual fees elected to be received as DSUs by the average closing price of the Common Shares on the TSX on the last five trading days of the preceding fiscal quarter.
-In 2019, Messrs.
+In 2020, Messrs.
 Arnell and Bertram elected to receive 100% of their cash retainers as DSUs and thus the value of DSUs granted to Messrs.
-Arnell and Bertram in lieu of fees is equal to their total fees earned (including Special Committee fees) as noted in the Directors' Total Compensation table on page 31.
-In 2019, Ms. Howe elected to receive 50% of her cash retainer as DSUs and thus the value of DSUs granted to Ms. Howe in lieu of fees is equal to half the value of her total fees earned (including Special Committee fees) as noted in the Directors' Total Compensation table on page 31. - (5) These columns reflect the number and value of DSUs granted to directors in 2019 as share-based awards.
-The value shown is the grant date fair value (which is the same as accounting fair value) and is calculated by multiplying the number of DSUs awarded in 2019 by the closing price of the Common Shares on the TSX on March 7, 2019, the day before such share units were granted, being \$77.43.
+Arnell and Bertram in lieu of fees is equal to their total fees earned as noted in the Directors' Total Compensation table on page 32. - (5) These columns reflect the number and value of DSUs granted to directors in 2020 as share-based awards.
+The value shown is the grant date fair value (which is the same as accounting fair value) and is calculated by multiplying the number of DSUs awarded in 2020 by the closing price of the Common Shares on the TSX on March 4, 2020, the day before such share units were granted, being \$39.14.
 Directors can elect to receive their share-based award as RSUs or DSUs, or the cash equivalent.
-See "Share-Based Awards-Restricted Share Unit Plan for Directors" for more information. - (6) These columns reflect dividend equivalent additional DSUs credited on outstanding DSUs in 2019, and the value is calculated by multiplying the number of such additional DSUs by the closing price of the Common Shares on the TSX on the day that such DSUs were credited. - (7) Mr. Aitken is not standing for re-election at the Meeting. - (8) Mr. Balloch retired as a director in April 2019. - (9) Mr. Dobson was elected and Mr. Rodgers was appointed as a director during 2019 and therefore were not eligible to receive share-based awards in 2019. - (10) Mr. Floren was President & CEO during 2019 and therefore did not receive any compensation as a director.
-See "Statement of Executive Compensation" for information on Mr. Floren's compensation in 2019. - (11) Mr. Hamilton retired as a director in April 2019 and the number and value of RSUs in this table represents his outstanding RSUs which vested on his retirement date and were paid out in accordance with the terms of the RSU Plan.
-See "Share-Based Awards Restricted Share Unit Plan for Directors" for more information.
+See "Share-Based Awards-Restricted Share Unit Plan for Directors" for more information.

+(6) These columns reflect dividend equivalent additional DSUs credited on outstanding DSUs in 2020, and the value is calculated by multiplying the number of such additional DSUs by the closing price of the Common Shares on the TSX on the day that such DSUs were credited.

+(7) Mr. Aitken retired as a director in April 2020.

+- (8) Mr. Floren was President & CEO during 2020 and therefore did not receive any compensation as a director.
+See "Statement of Executive Compensation" for information on Mr. Floren's compensation in 2020. - (9) Ms. O'Donoghue was elected as a director in April 2020 and therefore was not eligible to receive share-based award in 2020.